Chorer/hexo-theme-PureBlue/README.md

 ```
 ## Install the plugins

+For code highlighting:
-Make sure you have disable the self-contained `highlight` in the site `_config.yml`.
+* Make sure you have disable the `highlight` in the site `_config.yml`.
 And then install the [hexo-prism-plugin](https://github.com/ele828/hexo-prism-plugin).Check the link for more details.

+For wordcount:
+* Make sure you have enable the `word_count` in the site `_config.yml`.
+And then install the [hexo-wordcount](https://github.com/willin/hexo-wordcount).Check the link for more details.

 ## More configuration

-* You can set the language by editing the site `_config.yml` file：
-`language: zh-CN`

-* You can also configure the menu,the color scheme and the valine comment by editing the theme `_config.yml` file .
+You can check the site `_config.yml` file for more configurations.

 ## ToDo